Cluster and Node Management

 Example

-This example creates a new storage space called ocient.
+This example creates a new storage space named ocient.

 DROP STORAGESPACE removes an existing storage space, along with all associated tables and views.
-The command will fail if one or more storage clusters are linked to the storage space.
+The SQL statement fails if one or more storage clusters are linked to the storage space.

 To remove a storage space, you must possess the DROP STORAGESPACE privilege for the storage space.
 Note that this action cannot be undone.